sodafoundation/documentation/learning/dashboard/BuildingBlock/README.md

 ### 3.Functions and operations

-- Less allows operations and functions.
+- LESS allows operations and functions.
 Operations allow addition, subtraction, division and multiplication of property values and colors, which can be used to create complex relationships between properties.
 - Functions map one-to-one with JavaScript code, allowing manipulation of values.

 # SCSS